 When power is applied, the GPS is enabled to calculate a valid position report.
-A data packet with latitude and longitude, a timestamp and some other miscellaneous information is constructed and sent to its destination via the Iridium satellite network.
+A data packet with latitude, longitude, altitude, timestamp and some other miscellaneous information is constructed and sent to its destination via the Iridium satellite network.
 The ASCII packet can be converted to binary to reduce the packet size.
 The entire device then enters a low power sleep state for a user specified time period before waking and repeating this process.
 Other parameters can control which hours of the day the device is active.
 These parameters can be controlled remotely.

 The device must be activated with an Iridium data service provider.
 Data plans start at $16/month for 12Kbytes of data (yes, 12000 bytes).
 This device is intended for low bandwidth applications.
 Sending just one position report every hour continuously for an entire month would require approximately 18,000 bytes.